LPorcaro/musicner/README.md

 #### Import data:
 To receive the data for reproducing the experiment, please contact `lorenzo.porcaro at gmail.com`.
 Once received, go to the data [README](https://github.com/LPorcaro/musicner/tree/master/data) page for more info

+#### Pre-process data:
+To pre-process the data, run:

+`python hydrate_tweet.py -i ../path/to/input/file.json`

+It will read the tweet IDs and related annotations from the input file, and create the following output files
+1) INPUTFILE_entities.csv: file with information about entities annotated
+2) INPUTFILE_summary.csv: file with information about tweets
+3) INPUTFILE__text_tkn.txt: file with tweet texts tokenized